antmicro/benchalot/README.md

         - stime             # measure system time
         - memory            # measure peak memory usage
         - stdout            # treat stdout output of the command as the result
-        - stdout            # treat stderr output of the command as the result
+        - stderr            # treat stderr output of the command as the result

     custom-metrics:         # specify your own metrics, for more information checkout Custom Metrics section of README
         - threads: echo {{thread}}